Skip to Main Content

 Step 1: Determine which Public Act added the language in which you are interested

-• Online: use IL-ST-ANN in Westlaw.
+• Online: use the ILCS database in Westlaw.

 • Print: see the historical & statutory notes in West's Smith-Hurd Illinois Compiled Statutes Annotated, KFI 1230 1993 A4.